Ghands/Kaya/README.md

 ```shell
 ./kaya_cmd -n SnailThrone -s content.sol -d test_SnailThrone.dbdl
 ```
-The `test_SnailThrone.dbdl` is the file contains the test cases written with DBDL language.
+The `test_SnailThrone.dbdl` is the file contains the test case setting.

-## DApp Behavior Description Language (DBDL)
+## Kaya Test Case Setting

-DBDL language is created for writing test cases conveniently in Kaya.
+Kaya Test Case Setting is created for writing test cases conveniently in Kaya.
 It is flexible enough to set variables with initial values, add user behaviors, and user information.
 These three parts are elements in `root`.
 A full example can be seen in file [practical_case.dbdl](./practical_case.dbdl).

 ### User Behaviors

-For user behavior, DBDL supports range focus, value filtering, and action execution.
+For user behavior, setting supports range focus, value filtering, and action execution.

 An example of user behavior is the following:
 ```xml